 Single or network keys:

 A so called single key can hold one license for each GRAPHISOFT product (ArchiCAD, MEP, EcoDesigner Star, BIMx) and can be used locally.
-You connect the hardware key to your computer’s USB port or download the software key with License Manager Tool(LMT) and if you have the CodeMeter driver installed (it is installed with ArchiCAD) your GRAPHISOFT product will find a license and will run in commercial mode.
-Each workstation in a office needs to have an individual key.
+You connect the hardware key to your computer’s USB port or download the software key with License Manager Tool(LMT) and if you have the CodeMeter driver installed (it is installed with ARCHICAD or with LMT) your GRAPHISOFT product will find a license and will run in commercial mode.
+Each workstation in an office needs to have an individual key.